I Miss You (Björk song): Music video

-The accompanying music video for "I Miss You" was directed by John Kricfalusi of Spümcø, best known for the Ren & Stimpy cartoons, which Björk admired.
+The accompanying music video for "I Miss You" was produced by Spümcø, and directed by its founder John Kricfalusi, best known for The Ren & Stimpy Show, which Björk admired.
 The animation was supervised by Erik Wiese and produced by Stephen Worth.
-Zeus Cervas, Ben Jones, Albert Lozano, Sanjay Patel, Chris Sauve, Jim Smith and Aaron Springer were amongst the animators who worked on the video.
+Zeus Cervas, Ben Jones, Albert Lozano, Sanjay Patel, Chris Sauvé, Jim Smith and Aaron Springer were amongst the animators who worked on the video.

 The first edition of Telegraph, a fan magazine directed by Sjón, read: "To the horror of parents everywhere two of the most disturbed minds in show business (have) come together to make what they promise will be the silliest, most demoralising and, as some depraved souls will undoubtedly say, funniest music video ever!"
 The video has a surreal and humorous quality, with some sexual imagery.

 Björk has red-coloured hair in both the animated and live parts of the video.
 One of Kricfalusi's characters, Jimmy the Idiot Boy (in which he was naked in some scenes and his private parts were removed), joins her during various parts of the video.

 Another Kricfalusi character, George Liquor, makes a cameo in one scene.
 Also, Fred Flintstone makes a cameo in the scene of the bathroom.
 An edit was made of the video that covered Björk's breasts.
 The scene at the end of the music video showing Björk tearing an animated chicken in half was cut during showings on MTV.

 When Björk saw the storyboards, she explained that Kricfalusi had "made [her] very cute", and was so pleased that she reportedly exclaimed, "It's like Christmas!"
 The video won a 1997 Annie Award for Best Animated Short Subject.

 Live performances

-The track was performed during the Post Tour.
+The track was performed during the Post tour.
 In support of the release of Post the song was performed on the television show The White Room in 1995, and on the Spanish television show Zona Franca in 1996, to promote the later single release.
 It was also notably performed on TFI Friday on 19 April 1996, with Howie Bernstein and the TFI Friday House Brass.
 This performance was later featured on the Post Live album.

-Having not been performed live in over a decade, the song would later be performed during the Volta Tour with the Icelandic "Wonderbrass" brass section, sometimes also with fellow Sugarcubes vocalist Einar Örn on trumpet.
+Having not been performed live in over a decade, the song would later be performed during the Volta tour with the Icelandic "Wonderbrass" brass section, sometimes also with fellow Sugarcubes vocalist Einar Örn on trumpet.